-But you know what?
-You may be eligible to reduce the flow factor—and save significant money on your water bills—if you have an irrigation system on your property.
+But you may be eligible to reduce the flow factor—and save significant money on your water bills—if you have an irrigation system on your property.

-I filed an appeal recently, and a Water Department rep visited my house to measure the yard and determine what percentage of water was being used by my irrigation system.
-We were able to cut the flow factor from 95% to 64%, translating into significant savings.
+I filed an appeal several years ago, and a Water Department rep visited my house to measure the yard and determine what percentage of water was being used by my irrigation system.
+We were able to cut the flow factor from 95% to 64%, translating into measurable savings.

 So give it a shot.
 Who doesn’t want to save money these days?
 You can find more details here, where you can scroll down to “What does flow factor mean and what is a flow factor appeal?” section.
 You’ll see the process to follow so you can get started.